Childhood Memories — Childhood Fears

 It sounded boring — but it was still better than going to the other place.
 Grown-ups talked about that place a lot more than they talked about Heaven.
 It was made of fire and screaming people.

 It scared me.
-So, no matter how boring it was, I prayed every night, “And if I die before I wake, I pray the Lord my soul to take.”
+So, I prayed every night, “And if I die before I wake, I pray the Lord my soul to take.”